fonk-apps/fonk-examples/guestbook/faas/fission/python/Readme.md

   ]
 }
 ```
-The API endpoints tested are now tested, but one more step is required to handle the CORS header for the `create` API.
+The API endpoints are now tested, but one more step is required to handle the CORS header for the `create` API.
 JavaScript running in browsers will make a preflight `OPTIONS` verb call prior to making a `POST`.
 The code in `create/create.py` can handle this situation, but a route must be created for it:

 ```bash
 $ fission route create --method OPTIONS --url /create --function create